-In contrast, we aim to prove that the lack of cooperation at temperature 1 inhibits the sort of complex behavior possible at temperature 2.
-Our main theorem concerns the weak self-assembly of subsets of \mathbb{Z}^2 using temperature 1 tile assembly systems.
+of subsets of \mathbb{Z}^2 using temperature 1 tile assembly systems.
 Informally, a set $X \subseteq \mathbb{Z}^2$ weakly self-assembles in a tile assembly system \mathcal{T} if some of the tile types of \mathcal{T} are painted black, and \mathcal{T} is guaranteed to self-assemble into an assembly α of tiles such that X is precisely the set of integer lattice points at which α contains black tile types.
-As an example, Winfree [19] exhibited a temperature 2 tile assembly system, directed by a clever XOR-like algorithm, that weakly self-assembles a well-known set, the discrete Sierpinski triangle, onto the first quadrant.
+As an example, Winfree [10] exhibited a temperature 2 tile assembly system, directed by a clever XOR-like algorithm, that weakly selfassembles a well-known set, the discrete Sierpinski triangle, onto the first quadrant.
 Note that the underlying shape (set of all points containing a tile, whether black or not) of Winfree's construction is an infinite canvas that covers the entire first quadrant, onto which a more sophisticated set, the discrete Sierpinski triangle, is painted.

-We study only directed tile systems in this paper, meaning those tile systems that produce a unique terminal assembly, where an assembly is defined not only by its shape (which points have a tile), but also by which tile types appear at which points within the shape.
-We show that under a natural assumption, directed temperature 1 tile systems weakly self-assemble only a limited class of sets.
+We show that under a plausible assumption, temperature 1 tile systems weakly self-assemble only a limited class of sets.
 To prove our main result, we require the hypothesis that the tile system is pumpable.
 Informally, this means that every sufficiently long path of tiles in an assembly of this system contains a segment in which the same tile type repeats (a condition clearly implied by the pigeonhole principle), and that furthermore, the subpath between these two occurrences can be repeated indefinitely ("pumped") along the same direction as the first occurrence of the segment, without "colliding" with a previous portion of the path.
-We give an example in Section 3 (Figure 1) of a path in which the same tile type appears twice, yet the segment between the appearances cannot be pumped without eventually resulting in a collision that prevents additional pumping.
+We give a counterexample in Section 3 (Figure 1) of a path in which the same tile type appears twice, yet the segment between the appearances cannot be pumped without eventually resulting in a collision that prevents additional pumping.
 The hypothesis of pumpability states (roughly) that in every sufficiently long path, despite the presence of some repeating tiles that cannot be pumped, there exists a segment in which the same tile type repeats that can be pumped.
-In the above-mentioned example, the paths constructed to create a blocked segment always contain some previous segment that is pumpable.
-We conjecture that this phenomenon, pumpability, occurs in every temperature 1 tile assembly system that produces a unique infinite structure (i.e., is deterministic).
+In the above-mentioned counterexample, the paths constructed to create a blocked segment always contain some previous segment that is pumpable.
+We conjecture that this phenomenon, pumpability, occurs in every temperature 1 tile assembly system that produces a unique infinite structure.
 We discuss this conjecture in greater detail in Section 6.
-We also prove that if the terminal assembly of a directed tile assembly system has no glue mismatches between neighboring tiles, then the tile assembly system is pumpable.

-A linear set $X \subseteq \mathbb{Z}^2$ is a set of integer lattice points with the property that there are three vectors \vec{b} (the "base point" of the set), \vec{u} , and \vec{v} (the two periods of the set), such that $X = \left\{ \vec{b} + n \cdot \vec{u} + m \cdot \vec{v} \mid n, m \in \mathbb{N} \right\}$.
-That is, a linear set is a "two-dimensionally periodic" set that repeats infinitely along two vectors (linearly independent vectors in the non-degenerate case), starting at some base point \vec{b} .
-We show that any directed, pumpable, temperature 1 tile assembly system weakly self-assembles a set $X \subseteq \mathbb{Z}^2$ that is a finite union of linear sets, known also as a semilinear set.
-Semilinear sets are computationally very simple.
-They have been shown, for example, to be equivalent to those sets definable in the (very weak) theory of Presburger arithmetic [11,16], the first-order theory of natural numbers with only the addition operation (but lacking multiplication).
-Therefore such sets are logically very weak.
-They have also been shown [5] to characterize the set of languages (of tuples of natural numbers) generated by reversal-bounded counter machines, which are finite-state machines without an input tape, and a finite number (two in our case since we work in \mathbb{Z}^2) of counters - a register containing a natural number that can be incremented, decremented, or tested for 0 - with the property that each counter can only switch between incrementing and decrementing a bounded number of times.
-For completeness, we give a self-contained proof (Observation 4.2) that the projection of any semilinear set onto the x-axis, when expressed in unary, is a regular language.
-This observation and [5] imply that semilinear sets are computationally very weak.
+A semi-doubly periodic set $X \subseteq \mathbb{Z}^2$ is a set of integer lattice points with the property that there are three vectors \vec{b} (the "base point" of the set), \vec{u} , and \vec{v} (the two periods of the set), such that $X = \left\{ \left. \vec{b} + n \cdot \vec{u} + m \cdot \vec{v} \right| n, m \in \mathbb{N} \right\}$.
+That is, a semi-doubly periodic set is a set that repeats infinitely along two vectors (linearly independent vectors in the non-degenerate case), starting at some base point \vec{b} .
+We show that any directed, pumpable, temperature 1 tile assembly system weakly self-assembles a set $X \subseteq \mathbb{Z}^2$ that is a finite union of semi-doubly periodic sets.